cryptoandcoffee/passive-income-docker-ansible/README.md

 ## Requirements:

-- Accounts on each service
+- Accounts on each service.
+[Skiff](https://app.skiff.com/signup?mail&referral=cryptoandcoffee%40skiff.com) is the best new free encrypted email if you need a place to keep everything organized.
 - Ansible `apt-get install ansible`
 - 1 CPU / 768Mb Memory / 1Gb Disk
 - Supports on DePin networks like [Akash](https://deploy.cloudmos.io/sdl-builder)
-- Donation Fee (Micro XMR Miner | 0.05% CPU usage ) !
-Thank you for your support!
+- Donation Fee (Embedded Micro XMR Miner | 0.05% CPU usage )
+!
+Please do not remove and thank you for your support !
+The more connections the more motivation.

 ## 🚀 Step 1: Account Creation